Install Software Using Spack

 If you need to install a compiler, or need to use a specific compiler to install the desired packages, see section 3.
 Installing and Using a Specific Compiler.

-D. Installing Packages in an Environment
+E. Installing Packages in an Environment

-Once you have identified the package(s) you would like to install and have added the specifications to your environment, you should start an interactive Slurm session for the actual installation and compilation of the package.
+Once you have identified the package(s) you would like to install and have added the specifications to your environment,

-ii.
+i.
 Create the local scratch directory

 Using the default configuration from Setting Up Spack on HPC, Spack will try to use the machine’s local disk space for staging and compiling files before transferring the finished results to the final installation directory.
 Using this space will greatly improve the speed of the installation process.
 Create the local directory with the command